ucdavis/hpccf-docs/docs/index.md

 within the Center for Neuroscience, Microbiology and and Molecular Genetics, Molecular and Cellular Biology, and other approved collaborators.

+[**Hive**](/hive/): A centrally managed cluster, with standardized hardware and connectivity, and a defined life cycle of support, facilitates greater access to HPC for a more significant number of users on campus while maintaining support for college-level needs.
+HPC@UCD offers two tiers of support moving forward and incentives to merge existing hardware with the new cluster when possible.

 **HPC2**: Sponsored by the College of Engineering and Computer Science and is open to principal investigators associated with COE.